-Impressive and fancy, this baked salmon recipe is our family's favorite meal and a sure way to impress the guests when hosting dinner parties.
+Impressive and fancy, this baked salmon recipe is our family's favorite meal and a sure way to impress guests when hosting dinner parties.
 Best of all, it's amazingly simple to cook the perfect salmon every time with this no-fail recipe!

 The contrasting yet complementing colors of this herbaceous baked salmon are perfect to add to your festive spread.
 Each ingredient of the earthy green marinade surprisingly holds its own in this flavor-packed dish.